robehickman/rrbackup/README.md

 * rrbackup download [version id]  [target] [ignore filters]
 Download a file or files from the backup.
 This creates the target directory if it does not exist.
 Note that this will overwrite any existing files in the directory so using a new one is recommended.
 If you do not wish to download everything list files you don't want in a text file then pass it's path to the Ignore filters parameter.
 These are listed one per line and support Unix wildcards similar to gitignore.
-To ignore everything in the directory 'foo' in the root of the backed up directory you would use '/foo\*'. *Note The leading slash is required*.
+To ignore everything in the directory 'foo' in the root you would use '/foo\*'. *Note that the leading slash is required*.

 ## Additional options